torvalds/linux/Documentation/teaching/labs/filesystems_part1.rst

 file
 ----

-File is the component of the file system model that is closest the user.
+File is the component of the file system model that is closest to the user.
 The structure exists only as a VFS entity in memory and has no physical correspondent on disk.

 While the inode abstracts a file on the disk, the file structure abstracts an open file.